 One of the reasons why formula feeding is not encouraged is due to the high rate of sickness due to incorrectly mixed formula, the use of unsterile water and non-sterilised bottles, which can result in harmful bacteria.

 At times I have thought about trying to eradicate the issue of using unsterile water and immediately my question was: Is it safe to use bottled or mineral water instead of boiled water from a water source?
-I bet that you have used bottled water when traveling for the sake of convenience and thought it was okay.
+I’m sure you’ve used bottled water when travelling for the sake of convenience and thought it was okay.

-We contacted SANBWA (South African National Bottled Water Association) for guidance on this and their response was as follows: “By definition, Natural Bottled Water does contain variable levels of naturally occuring bacteria.
-These are not pathogens, i.e.: they do not harm humans, with the possible exception of some immune compromised individuals.
+We contacted SANBWA (South African National Bottled Water Association) for guidance on this and their response was as follows: “By definition, Natural Bottled Water does contain variable levels of naturally occurring bacteria.

+If previously opened, then boiling is a must.
+And to be safer still, boil water as per normal, even if from a properly sealed and unopened bottle.
 The big advantage of using bottled water is that there will be no trace of pesticides and other man-made chemicals that are often found in our municipal water supply.”

-I was always also under the impression that the chemicals from the plastic bottles can leach into the water and contaminate it however, the SANBWA have confirmed that this is actually a “popular urban myth and has been debunked by many credible scientific sources in recent years.
+I was always also under the impression that the chemicals from the plastic bottles can leach into the water and contaminate it, but SANBWA have confirmed that this is a “popular urban myth and has been debunked by many credible scientific sources in recent years.”